codelucas/vimrc/README.md

 **Features**

-- Autocomplete on tab
+- Autocomplete on tab (supertab)
+- Version control integration (gitgutter)
-- Error checking for all major languages
+- Error checking for all major languages (syntastic)
 - Consistent 4-space indenting & tabbing
 - Remembers & starts on previous line number
 - Spacing buffers at top and bottom of page